Mutations

 Biological Effect

 In the conditioned media of COS-1 cells transfected with cDNAs encoding APP695 and the A260V mutant, the Aβ42/Aβ ratio was increased relative to controls (Murayama et al., 1999).
 Consistent with this finding, an in vitro assay using the APP-C99 substrate revealed an approximately 18-fold increase in the Aβ42/Aβ40 ratio (Sun et al., 2017).
-The mutant produced less of both Aβ42 and Aβ40, but the drop in Aβ40 production was greater.
+The mutant produced less of both Aβ42 and Aβ40, but this assay's ability to recapitulate physiological cleavage efficiency appears to be limited (Liu et al., 2021).
 Decreased Aβ production was also reported in PC12D transfected cells (Kametani et al., 2004).
-Moreover, a reduction in Rab8, a GTPase involved in vesicular transport, and disruption of the intracellular distribution of the APP C-terminal fragment was observed in these cells.

-Several in silico algorithms (SIFT, Polyphen-2, LRT, MutationTaster, MutationAssessor, FATHMM, PROVEAN, CADD, REVEL, and Reve in the VarCards database) predicted this variant is damaging (Xiao et al., 2021).
-These authors classified the variant as pathogenic using the ACMG-AMP guidelines (Richards et al., 2015).
+Consistent with these findings, several algorithms (SIFT, Polyphen-2, LRT, MutationTaster, MutationAssessor, FATHMM, PROVEAN, CADD, REVEL, and Reve in the VarCards database) predicted this variant is damaging (Xiao et al., 2021).

 Pathogenicity